 Academic Dishonesty

 Students accused of Academic Dishonesty for the first time are bound by the syllabus policy of the course in which the infraction occurred.
 Furthermore, the faculty will report the infraction in the Maxient database, where it will be flagged should the student commit a subsequent infraction.
-Should a student feel that they have been wrongly accused they can appeal the result to the Academic Hearing Committee by emailing the Associate Dean responsible for the course and request to be heard by the committee.
+Should a student feel that they have been wrongly accused of Academic Dishonesty, they can appeal the result to the Academic Hearing Committee by emailing the Associate Dean responsible for the course and request to be heard by the committee.
+Academic consequences may be imposed in accordance with the course syllabus and applicable College procedures, and disciplinary sanctions may be imposed after the student has been afforded the applicable due process.

-Any student who is found to have engaged in a repeated act of Academic Dishonesty even if in a different course or term, or an act of Academic Dishonesty that involves other students, will be considered a violation of the Student Code of Conduct.
+Any student who is found to have engaged in Academic Dishonesty in a course different from the course in which a prior Academic Dishonesty violation occurred, regardless of term, or who is found to have engaged in an act of Academic Dishonesty involving other students, will be considered to have violated the Student Code of Conduct.
 The student will be referred to the Dean of Student Services or designee for review.
-This may result in consequences ranging from disciplinary probation to dismissal from the college.
+Consequences for such violations may include a grade-related consequence, disciplinary probation, suspension, or dismissal from the College.

-Academic dishonesty including, but is not limited to, unauthorized use of aids, cheating, fabrication, plagiarism, or facilitating academic dishonesty in the classroom or other college environments, as defined below:
+Academic dishonesty includes, but is not limited to, unauthorized use of aids, cheating, fabrication, plagiarism, or facilitating academic dishonesty in the classroom or other college environments, as defined below:

 Plagiarism